GitHubActionsInAction/ActionInAction/README.md

 # Hands-on: a docker container action in action

 In this hands-on lab you will create a docker container action that uses input and output parameters.
-Furthermore, you will create a CI build that tests the action everytime y change is made to one of the files.
+Furthermore, you will create a CI build that tests the action every time y change is made to one of the files.

 The lab consists of the following parts: